PterosDiacos/Incremental-Topo-Sort/README.md

 Incremental Topological Sorting in Phonological Learning

 ---
-For a written report, see "Incremental Topo Sort.pdf"
+For the paper that reports the result, see "Incremental Topo Sort.pdf"

 ---
 "Test Data.zip" contains the data points used in the written report as well as the sciprts for generating them.